kasir-barati/you-say/README.md

 - It won't utilizes caching mechanism during building docker image

 **Note**: Do not use these two configuration options in your `next.config.js`, since by doing that it is gonna make it harder for us to build our app: `output: 'export'` and `distDir: '../../dist/apps/frontend'`.
 Better to follow the their [official docs](https://nextjs.org/docs/app/building-your-application/deploying#docker-image).

+### Run e2e tests for frontend

+Run `nx test:e2e:docker frontend-e2e` to start backend application and then running cypress e2e tests against our frontend app
+Run `nx e2e frontend-e2e` if you do not need backend application; our backend might be already up and running and we just have changed something in our cypress test or frontend application implementation.

 ## Running tasks